Discharge Instructions: Caring for Your Child’s Plaster Cast

 Here is what your child can do:

-Help your child to exercise all the adjacent joints not immobilized by the cast.
+Help your child to exercise all the nearby joints not kept still (immobilized) by the cast.
 If your child has a long leg cast, exercise the hip joint and the toes.
-Do not walk until getting your healthcare provider's approval.
+Don't walk until getting your healthcare provider's approval.
 If your child has an arm cast or splint, exercise the shoulder, elbow, thumb, and fingers.

-Elevate the part of your child’s body that is in the cast above the level of the heart.
+Raise the part of your child’s body that is in the cast above heart level.
 This helps reduce swelling.

 Take acetaminophen or ibuprofen as directed to control pain.

-Return to school, but activities such as sports should be cleared by your healthcare provider first.
+Return to school, but activities such as sports should be cleared by your child's healthcare provider first.